All Episodes

 This is Elon Musk talking about why he got into AI.

-I've been fighting personally driving hard on digital superintelligence for a long time because I wasn't sure if this was a double-edged sword or a single-edged sword or what.
+personally for driving hard on my digital superintelligence for a long time because i wasn't sure if this is a double edged order or a single edged order or what became very obvious after a while that this was going to happen whether I participated or not.

-So therefore, I had a choice of either be a spectator or a participant.
+So therefore, I had a choice of either be a spectator or a participant, but that it was going to happen with or without me.

-And I can focus on AI safety, which in my view, and I've thought about this for a long time, is that the most important thing for AI safety is to be maximally truth-seeking.
+And I can focus on AI safety, which in my view, and I've thought about this for a long time, is that the most important thing for AI safety is to be maximally truth seeking.

 Yes.